john-science/python_for_scientists/classes/11_scipy/problem_set_1_scipy.md

 ## Optimize

-The results above using the 1D interpolation were probably not inspiring.
-The reason is that 1D interpolations aren't really great for huge spreads of random data.
-For that, you want to use a more general curve-fitting method.
-So let's try that.
+Let's try to analyze all of our data points (athletes) in a slightly more realistic way.
+A good start would be to use a more general curve-fitting approach.

  * Coming Soon